suzyi/machine-learning/README.md

 | Apr 16 | [Gaussian Processes Regression](https://github.com/suzyi/machine-learning/blob/master/document/GPR.pdf).pdf  | [GPR-1D-demo.ipynb](https://github.com/suzyi/machine-learning/blob/master/notebooks/GPR-1D-demo.ipynb) |

 ## How to Set/Decide the Parameters of a Neural Network?
++ Generally, there are two types of parameters.
+The first kind are those parameters related to the selection of features and labels, like input and output dimension.
+The second kind are parameters of the model, like width and depth of a neural network.
+During the process of finding better parameters, adjust the second kind while keeping the first kind fixed is a good strategy.
-If the training process of Neural Network is completed in just about 3 epochs and the training error drops quickly, like
++ If the training process of Neural Network is completed in just about 3 epochs and the training error drops quickly, like
 <p align="center">
   <img src="http://suzyi.github.io/images/overfitting-training-curve.png", alt="sturcture of a lstm unit", width=500px>
 </p>